The First Slam Dunk: Development and pre-production

-Back in 2003, Toshiyuki Matsui, a producer from Toei Animation, approached Inoue's office to ask if he was willing to make a Slam Dunk movie that would continue the story after where the TV Anime left off.
-It was due to the popular reception of the anime's DVD-box; however, the offer was rejected.
-Six years later, in 2009, Inoue's office approached Matsui to send a proposal regarding the project.
-Then, Matsui assembled a team led by Naoki Miyahara and Toshio Ohashi that, over a period of nearly 5 years, developed proposal prototype videos of the visual look that can be created using 3DCG, as it appeared to be more realistic to move the large number of characters together in the basketball court more than hand-drawn 2D animation.
+Back in 2003, Toshiyuki Matsui, a producer from Toei Animation, approached Inoue's office to ask if he was willing to make a Slam Dunk movie that would continue the story after where the TV anime left off.
+It was due to the popular reception of the anime's DVD box; however, the offer was rejected.
+Six years later, in 2009, Inoue's office approached Matsui and asked him to send a proposal regarding the project.
+Then, Matsui assembled a team led by Naoki Miyahara and Toshio Ohashi that, over a period of nearly 5 years, developed proposal prototype videos of the visual look that can be created using 3DCG, as it appeared to be more realistic to move the large number of characters together in the basketball court than hand-drawn 2D animation.
 The second prototype, which cost nearly as much as a whole movie, was rejected, as it strayed far off Inoue's vision and did not evoke that the characters were "alive".
-The third prototype, which had to be the final one, combined 3DCG with 2D-animation, and it was the version that laid the infrastructure for Inoue's work as a director.
+The third prototype, which had to be the final one, combined 3DCG with 2D animation, and it was the version that laid the infrastructure for Inoue's work as a director.

 In December 2014, during a dinner with Matsui, Inoue gave the greenlight to the film.
 Matsui, then, suggested that Inoue should write the script and direct, as he was the person to be trusted the most with the characters' dialogue and their visual appearance and expression.
 After Inoue accepted, he began working on the script in January 2015.
 In 2018, work on the motion capture and models commenced.